May 09, 2025

 EDU 111 - Foundations of American Education

-This course is an introduction to the profession of teaching.
-The social, economic, and political history of American education will be explored.
-Contemporary goals, practices, and issues will also be investigated.
+Foundations of American Education is an introduction to the teaching profession.
+This course explores the social, economic, and political history of American education as well as contemporary goals, practices, and issues in the field.
 Specific topics include: diversity; special education; child/adolescent development; legal issues; ethics; professionalism; curriculum; philosophy; learning theories and pedagogy.
-Thirty hours of field and additional hours of service learning experiences are required.
-This course is appropriate for L.A.G.S.
-Teacher Education (A.S.
-Degree) transfer majors who wish to pursue Childhood (Grades 1-6), Middle Childhood (Grades 5-8), Adolescence (Grades 7-12), Physical Education (K-12), Art Education (K-12) or Music Education (K-12) teacher certification.
+Thirty hours of classroom observations and additional hours of service learning experiences are required.
+This course is appropriate for students in the Early Childhood/Childhood Education Studies (ECES) and Adolescence Education Studies (ADES) programs who wish to pursue NYS Teacher Education Certification.

 Credits: 3